SGpp/DisCoTec/paper.md

-The [`Sparse Grids Matlab Kit`](https://github.com/lorenzo-tamellini/sparse-grids-matlab-kit) by Piazzola and Tamellini was originally designed for teaching purposes and uncertainty quantification with the combination technique.
+The [`Sparse Grids Matlab Kit`](https://github.com/lorenzo-tamellini/sparse-grids-matlab-kit) by Piazzola and Tamellini was originally designed for teaching purposes and uncertainty quantification with the combination technique [@piazzolaSparseGridsMatlab2022].
 It offers a user friendly MATLAB interface for the combination technique.
 In addition, dimensional adaptivity is available for nested and non-nested sequences of component grid collocation points.